wickandbergamot/wickandbergamot/docs/src/developing/clients/jsonrpc-api.md

   - `offset: <usize>` - offset into program account data to start comparison
   - `bytes: <string>` - data to match, as encoded string
   - `encoding: <string>` - encoding for filter `bytes` data, either "base58" or "base64".
 Data is limited in size to 128 or fewer decoded bytes.
-    **NEW: This field, and base64 support generally, is only available in safecoin-core v1.14.0 or newer.
+    **NEW: This field, and base64 support generally, is only available in wickandbergamot-core v1.14.0 or newer.
 Please omit when querying nodes on earlier versions**

 - `dataSize: <u64>` - compares the program account data length with the provided data size